 You can’t go wrong if you clean your deck with a purposely made product.

-There are several excellent wood maintenance products, available in the UK.
-Shop around and pick a proven extra strong formula wood deck cleaner and follow closely the manufacturer’s instructions to remove effectively mould, dirt and algae from your deck.
+There are several excellent wood maintenance products available in the UK.
+Shop around and go for proven extra-strong formulas and wood deck cleaners.
+Then follow closely all manufacturer instructions on effectively removing mould, dirt, and algae off your deck!

 Just as an example, products, such as Ronseal DC Decking Cleaner or Pro-Kleen Decking Cleaner have received stellar reviews and won’t break the bank.

-Now that we’ve described some of the proven and most effective deck cleaning solutions above, let’s see what the best approach is and the actual steps you need to take to clean a deck without a power washer.
+Now that we’ve described some of the proven and most effective solutions for cleaning your deck, let’s see what the best approach is and the steps to clean a deck without a power washer.

 The easy-to-follow steps of the deck cleaning process

 For an easy time and effective results, we asked the Fantastic professional jet power pressure washing company for the following tips to clean your deck the DIY way:

 - Clear the surface.
 Remove garden furniture and pots from your deck, first, before proceeding to the next steps.

 - Sweep or vacuum the deck.
 This step is optional, but you’ll find it much easier to work with a surface that is clear of any large particles, dried mud and debris.

 - Clean the gaps.
 Remove leaves and dirt from in between the gaps of the decking with a broom.
 If needed and you have one, use a leaf blower.